dsm-72/env2ini/README.md

 # make changes under nbs/ directory
 # ...

-# compile to have changes apply to the ivanova package
+# compile to have changes apply to the env2ini package
 $ nbdev_prepare
 ```